green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/psu-energy-ac-mcp-machine.md

 Where:

 - `TIMESTAMP`: Unix timestamp, in microseconds
-- `READING`: The value taken from sensor in the unit supplied or mW if no unit is specified.
+- `READING`: Integer value in uW in default power output mode.
+Otherwise in case of energy output mode, uJ.

 Any errors are printed to stderr.